zhuoqi-chen/vite-plugin-i18n-inspector/README.md

 1. In development mode, all text nodes using `t()` or `$t()` will be highlighted (with a gold border)
 2. Hovering the mouse over translated text will display its corresponding internationalization key
-3. Pressing Shift+Option key and clicking on the text will open the corresponding source file location in the Cursor editor
+3. Pressing Shift+Option key and clicking on the text will open the corresponding source file location in your configured editor

 ## Example Project